DEVSENSE/phptools-docs/docs/vscode/composer.md

 ## Installation

-Composer _All-in-One_ is a part of **PHP Tools** extension.
-Although it can be installed separatelly from the [Composer](https://marketplace.visualstudio.com/items?itemName=DEVSENSE.composer-php-vscode) extension page.
+Composer _All-in-One_ is part of the **PHP Tools** extension.
+It can also be installed separately from the [Composer](https://marketplace.visualstudio.com/items?itemName=DEVSENSE.composer-php-vscode) extension page.

 ## Composer.json Editor &amp; IntelliSense